 The academy is no longer able to authorise holidays during term time.

 Following recent government guidelines any unauthorised absence can lead to the issue of a penalty notice and fine or commencement of a Fast Track Attendance Management procedure.

 Please ensure your child gets to school on time.
 Punctuality is very important and the habit of late arrival impacts significantly on achievement at school.

 When does my child need to be in School?

-Your child should be at school by 8.25 and they can attend breakfast club at 8.00am
+Your child should be at school by 8.25 or they can attend breakfast club at 8.00am,

 What happens if my child is late?